Last updated: April 08, 2024

 Loss of your title is no reason to panic.
 You can go to the clerk’s office at the county courthouse where the property is located and request a copy.
 If you have a mortgage on the property, your mortgage banker should also have a copy on file.

 For a first-time homebuyer, a title search is often just one more new task in the unfamiliar and possibly confusing process.
 If any title issues arise, it can cause stress and anxiety.
-Stay calm.
-While title issues may delay closing in some cases, they typically don’t cause lasting effects.
+Remember to stay calm - while title issues may delay closing in some cases, they typically don’t cause lasting effects if they are resolved appropriately.

 Tap into your equity today